fightfil/fightfil.github.io-src/content/pages/voltun-collection.md

-By the middle of Sophomore year at university, the rewrite hit the 45000 word mark, but I really had no Idea of where I was going to go from there, so I put it on the backburner and started trying other things.
+By the middle of Sophomore year at university, the rewrite hit the 45000 word mark, but I really had no Idea of where I was going to go from there, so I put it on the back-burner and started trying other things.

 # Zephra Helmb

+The Zephra Helmb's exploits are something that that I started working on for my college humanities capstone course.
+Zephra is a gender-fluid mage in the fantasy version of the world of Voltun.